Fry Giles – Topeka Founder

 In 1857, he was elected county recorder and clerk.

-In 1864 he opened the first bank in Topeka.
-Two years later, he took a partner and the business was conducted for some time under the firm name of F. W. Giles & Co.
-When the Topeka National Bank was founded he became its first president.
+In 1864, he opened the first bank in Topeka.
+Two years later, he became a partner, and the business was conducted for some time under the firm name of F. W. Giles & Co.
+When the Topeka National Bank was founded, he became its first president.

-Giles was the author of a work entitled Thirty Years in Topeka, which was published in 1886.
-The first-person account of the birth and early growth of the capital city related many interesting incidents that otherwise might have been forgotten.
+Giles wrote Thirty Years in Topeka, which was published in 1886.
+This first-person account of the capital city’s birth and early growth relates many interesting incidents that might otherwise have been forgotten.

 Over the years, he held many offices of trust in national, county, town, and church affairs.